Banashek/reagent-batteries-included-token-auth/README.md

-# NOTICE

-This is a work in progress.
-Not currently fully functional

 # Reagent batteries include token auth

-A Reagent app that provides a responsive navigation and fully functional token authentication.
+An example of a Reagent app that provides a responsive navigation and user account management.

 ## Run locally